 Our practice will provide comprehensive care throughout your pregnancy.
-You have the choice of rotating though the doctors or selecting a midwife that remains consistent throughout the pregnancy, provided you are low-risk.
-You have the hospital of choice for your delivery.
+You’ll rotate through our doctors during the pregnancy and have the hospital of choice for your delivery.
 Our physicians deliver at both Finley Hospital and Mercy Medical Center.
-Our midwives deliver at Finley Hospital exclusively.

 We ask that you have a pregnancy test in our office or an outside laboratory to confirm the pregnancy.
-After confirmation is received, we will set up your first appointment to gather a thorough medical history, a family history, and past pregnancy history.
+After confirmation is received, we set up your first appointment to gather a thorough medical, family, and past-pregnancy history.
 We also go over general educational materials and answer any questions you may have.
 This appointment is generally scheduled 8-10 weeks after the first day of your last period.
-Please identify if electing midwifery care at the time of scheduling.
-This allows us to schedule your interview with the midwives.
-For physician patients, this appointment is held with our Registered Nurses.
+This appointment is held with our Registered Nurses.

 Medications ok for use during Pregnancy and Lactation